Canoe Building Workshops

 Accommodations and Activities

 We are happy to offer suggestions for local accommodation and activities.
 There are many options that may be tailored to your particular taste and budget.
 A variety of accommodations are available from simple to elegant bed and breakfasts, campgrounds, cottages and motels.
-The historic small city of Peterborough is known as the birthplace of the wooden canoe manufacturing industry.
-See examples of these crafts while visiting the Canadian Canoe Museum.
+The historic small village of Westport is situated on the historic Rideau Canal in eastern Ontario.
+There is lots to do including paddling, hiking and visiting local artisans and galleries.